 The Island Mine, owned and operated by Alamos Gold Inc., is an active underground gold mine located on the north shore of Lake Superior.
-This was Keller's first North American O-Pile project.
+This was Keller's first North American interlocking pipe pile project.

 The Island Mine achieved commercial gold production in 2007.
 Since then, production has grown significantly through ongoing exploration and in 2019 rose to a record high of 154,400 ounces.
 One expansion was completed in 2018, with a second initiated in 2019.

 The second expansion phase required installation of a cut-off wall on the downstream side of an existing dam to allow for additional dam tailing deposits.
 Subsurface conditions consisted of 6.5 ft to 29.5 ft (2 m to 9 m) of sand and gravel till with cobbles and boulders and a flowing water condition.
 Beneath this was granitic bedrock.